 We can also look at the extremes of the age categories: in 2021, 93 young people aged 18 and under got married, as well as 661 people over the age of 60.

-In 2020, 909 marriages were contracted between same-sex partners.
-Most of them in Flanders: 315 marriages between two women and 281 between two men.
+In 2021, 1087 marriages were performed between same-sex partners.
+Most of these marriages were performed in Flanders: 355 marriages between two women and 289 between two men.
 Wallonia and Brussels follow at a distance.

 |Marriage between two women||Marriage between two men|